cozy/cozy-stack/docs/crud.md

 **Why shouldn't you force delete** (contrieved example) the user is syncing contacts from his mobile, a contact is created with name but no number, the user see it in the contact app.
 In parallel, the number is added by sync and the user click "delete" because a contact with no number is useless.
 The decision to delete is based on outdated data state and should therefore be aborted.
 Couchdb will prevent this, the stack API allow it for fast prototyping but it should be avoided for serious applications.

-### Binary attachments

-When a document is deleted and it was the last reference to a binary, said binary is deleted as well.

-If you are moving binary from one document to another, you will need to create the new document with binary link first, and only afterward delete the previous document.

 ### Details

-- If no id is provided in URL, an error 400 is returned -
+- If no id is provided in URL, an error 400 is returned